MicrosoftDocs/visualstudio-docs/docs/debugger/debugging-absolute-beginners.md

 By knowing your assumptions, you may reduce the time it takes to find a problem in your code.
 You may also reduce the time it takes to fix a problem.

-## If you didn't get an exception, step through your code with the debugger to find where the problem occurred
+## Step through your code in debugging mode to find where the problem occurred

-You want to use the debugger to find the exact place where the problem (or symptom of the bug) occurred.
+If you didn't get an exception, use the debugger to find the exact place where the problem (or symptom of the bug) occurred.
 Before you start, do your best to try to find the specific region of code where the problem is occurring, then set a [breakpoint](../debugger/using-breakpoints.md) where that code begins.
 Breakpoints are the most basic and essential feature of reliable debugging.
 A breakpoint indicates where Visual Studio should suspend your running code so you can take a look at the values of variables, or the behavior of memory, or whether or not a branch of code is getting run.
 You can set a breakpoint by clicking in the left margin next to a line of code.

 ![Set a breakpoint](../debugger/media/dbg-tour-set-a-breakpoint.gif "SetABreakPoint")